Stochastic Geometry Modeling of Cellular V2X Communication Over Shared Channels: System Model

-Remind that $r$ is the minimum possible distance between the receiver and transmitter, and the interfering vehicles are located outside the disk $\mathcal{B}(0, r)$.
+Remind that $r$ is the minimum possible distance between the receiver and transmitter, and the interfering vehicles are located outside the disk $\mathcal{B}(0, r)$ {as per considered system model}.
 Therefore, the interferers can be broadly divided into two categories, (a) the interfering vehicles that are located outside the disk $\mathcal{B}(0, r)$ on the road passing through the origin and (b) the interfering vehicles located outside the disk $\mathcal{B}(0, r)$ on all other roads.
 The distribution of interferes located on all other roads can be denoted as ${\Phi _v|\mathcal{B}(0, r)}$ and the disk $\mathcal{B}(0, r)$ does not contain any interfering vehicles.
 Similarly, the distribution of interferes located on road passing through the origin can be denoted as ${\Phi _r|r}$ and there are no vehicles on the road segment from $0$ to $2r$ for road passing through origin.
-As such, the success probability can be rewritten as
+As such, the success probability given in Eq. (\ref{SINR}) can be rewritten as

 where ${{\sigma ^2}}$ is the thermal noise power, ${I_v}$ and ${I_r}$ are the aggregate interference due to the vehicles located on all other roads, and on the road passing through the origin that operate in mode $v2b$ or $v2v$, respectively.